KaTeX/KaTeX/docs/options.md

   - `"newLineInDisplayMode"`: Use of `\\` or `\newline` in display mode (outside an array/tabular environment).
 In strict mode, no line break results, as in LaTeX.
+  - `"phantomSpacing"`: `\hphantom` and `\smash` default to useful "binrel" behavior where they inherit the spacing of their child.
+In strict mode, these commands always have op spacing, as in LaTeX.

 For example: